 35. PTSD disability rates show veterans can get a 50% PTSD disability rating.

-Even though there isn’t an automatic rating for any condition nor an automatic disability rating applying to all veterans, it is possible to get a 50% PTSD disability rating.
+Even though there isn’t an automatic rating for any condition or an automatic disability rating for all veterans, it is possible to get a 50% PTSD disability rating.

 That rating means that the veteran might experience a considerable productivity reduction at work due to speech difficulty, panic attacks, memory problems, or difficulty understanding complicated commands.

 People with disabilities are often left unheard and unseen.
 While learning about disability rates is important, we urge allies reading this stats page to amplify the voices of people with disabilities, make sure they are heard and included.
 Finally, educate those without disabilities about the topic at hand by engaging in much-needed conversations about inclusivity and accessibility.